Tasmanian Branch Committee biographiesBack to previous page

 ELLA VAN TIENEN

 Ella’s wide range of pharmacy experiences have provided her with an excellent understanding of the range of challenges facing pharmacists in the 21st century.
-She has completed a PhD at the University of Tasmania, practices in hospital and consultant pharmacy and does locum work in rural communities.
+She has completed a PhD and lectured at the University of Tasmania, and practiced in a hospital setting.
+She currently practices as a consultant pharmacist, community pharmacist locum in rural communities, and a pharmacist advisor within Primary Health Tasmania.
+Ella has been a PSA member since her intern year and has represented Tasmanian early career pharmacists nationally and locally since 2009.
+She has been a member of the Tasmanian Branch Committee since 2013, and held the positions of Vice President and President since that time.
 Ella understands not only the needs of the profession, but what consumers need from the profession.
-She is a mother, with another on the way, and has experienced the perspective of consumers with chronic disease.
-These insights have increased her passion to improve the viability and service-oriented focus of the profession.
+She is a mother, with another on the way, and has experienced the healthcare system from the perspective of consumers with chronic disease.
+These insights have increased her passion to improve the viability and service-oriented focus of the profession to provide greater satisfaction for consumers and pharmacists alike.